The Testimony of Gethsemane - Part 3 - Your Final Exam

 Self-preservation is just not to be our concern, which goes against all our natural survival instincts and tendencies.
 We are to put even our very lives in the Lord's hand and trust entirely in his provision.
 If he wants to preserve this life which is ours to steward, so be it.
 If not, so be it.
 Let it be according to the master's will.
 If it is truly his life you are living, you will adopt this attitude and find great reward in the Kingdom to come.

-Then he called the crowd to him along with his disciples and said: "If anyone would come after me, he must deny himself and take up his cross and follow me.
-35) For whoever wants to save his life will lose it, but whoever loses his life for me and for the gospel will save it.
+34 And He summoned the crowd with His disciples, and said to them, “If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.
+35 For whoever wishes to save his life will lose it, but whoever loses his life for My sake and the gospel’s will save it.